content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/1-java-basics/6-java-flow-control-statements.md

 ## 1.2 Loop Statements

 -   In programming, sometimes we need to execute the block of code repeatedly while some condition evaluates to true.
--   However, loop statements are used to execute the set of instructions in a repeated order.
--   The execution of the set of instructions depends upon a particular condition.
+-   However, loop statements are used to execute the set of instructions depends upon a particular condition.
 -   In Java, we have **three types of loops** that execute similarly.
 However, there are differences in their syntax and condition checking time.

 ![](media/ca1166d59174661db6574e9d87d5e9ca.png)